BridgesLab/ObesityParticulateTreatment/README.md

 Script files are saved in **scripts** folder and were analysed in this order

-## Figures

-The figures generated for the manuscript, via the running of these scripts are in the **figures** directory.
-These figures are modified for final publication in the **manuscript** folder using Adobe Illustrator CS6.

 ## Manuscript

 The manuscript files, including the manuscript, the figures, tables and supplementary data are in the **manuscript** directory.
-Within this directory are the files generated for uploading the raw and processed data to the Gene Expression omnibus (in the folder **manuscript/GEO_submission**).